zertyz/zertyz-rust-playground/README.md

         mmap-containers -- experiments with mmaped containers
-        databases -- trying some NoSQL (object) embedded database crates... mmapped-cached-crate -- exploring the wonderful 'cached' crate and trying it with a mmap backed cache store cpp-interop -- aiming at the higher efficiency possible
+        databases -- trying some NoSQL (object) embedded database crates... mmapped-cached-crate -- exploring the wonderful 'cached' crate and trying it with a mmap backed cache store big-O -- big-O crate spikes
+        first-class-closures -- exploring closures as first-class values, including the possibility & circumsstances of their execution in different threads cpp-interop -- aiming at the higher efficiency possible

     Rust 2021: